Professional yuzu and citrus tours in Japan

 For fruits transformers

-From orchards to consumers, discover processing methods, processed fruits usages, traditional products and newly developed products, culinary and food industry usages, specialty stores outlet shop designing and services practices.
+From orchards to consumers, discover processing methods, pressing facilities, processed fruits usages, traditional products and newly developed products, culinary and food industry usages, specialty stores outlet shop designing and services practices.

 Discover citrus usages and deepen your knowledge of Japanese cuisine in the production regions.